brette-0/HeaderTool/README.md

 ### Current Ability:
  - Renamed and headers ROMs with python script

-### Agenda:
+### Windows Agenda:
- - have functioning exe
+ - Have full operability
- - have GUI and bulk download
+ - Have GUI
+ - Support bulk/local operations

+### Python Agenda:
+ - Pip Module with CLIs

 Note that not all ROMs need headers.
 Some consoles actually intend for their ROMs to have headers and were created by the developer for functionality.
 However, this is not the case for all consoles like the NES.
 However, most emulators will be able to play NROM games without a header.